The Prairie Fire track and field teams competed at the Augustana Midwest Twilight last chance meet on Thursda...

 In the coming months and years, you will face many exciting opportunities and challenges.
 It's normal to need physical or mental health support along the way.
 That's why we have Counseling and Health Services right here on campus.
 Our on-campus counselors and medical staff are here to help and are committed to your academic and personal success.

-To help us meet your healthcare needs, visit your Pre-Arrival Tracker to complete immunization and medical history forms.
-These forms must be completed before you begin classes.
+To help us meet your healthcare needs, visit your Pre-Arrival Tracker to complete an immunization form.
 The State of Illinois requires that all students who enroll in public or private colleges or universities provide proof of immunity against diphtheria, tetanus, pertussis, measles, mumps, rubella, and meningococcal disease.
-Knox College will also require the COVID-19 vaccination, subject to religious or medical exemptions, for the 2021-22 academic year.
+Knox College requires a COVID-19 vaccination, subject to religious or medical exemptions, for the 2022-23 academic year.
 Learn more about the requirements for each immunization (PDF).
 Questions about immunizations?
-Contact firstname.lastname@example.org.
+Contact email@example.com.

 Wellness is more than just your physical health.
-Confidential counseling, outreach, and consultations are available free of charge to all Knox students, where you have the opportunity to talk with an objective professional about your feelings and concerns.
-Learn more about Counseling Services.
+Confidential counseling, outreach, and consultations are available free of charge to all enrolled, degree-seeking Knox students, where you have the opportunity to talk with an objective professional about your feelings and concerns.
+Learn more about counseling services.